mjquesada/FilmQueryProject/README.md

 ##
 Concepts / Technologies Used
-Built in Eclipse
+-Built in Eclipse
-Java
+-Java
-MYSQL
+-MYSQL

 ##
 Lesson Learned
-How to connect to a database
+-How to connect to a database
-How to join tables in MYSQL
+-How to join tables in MYSQL
-Reinforced OO principles
+-Reinforced OO principles
-Reinforced interfaces
+-Reinforced interfaces